Docker Compose-Based Deployment of a Validator Node

-This section describes how to deploy a standalone validator node on a local machine using Docker-Compose.
-The deployment consists of the validator node along with associated wallet and CNS UIs, and onboards it to the target network.
+This section describes how to deploy a standalone validator node on a VM or a local machine using Docker Compose.
+The deployment consists of the validator node along with associated wallet and CNS UIs, and onboards the validator node to the target network.

 This deployment is useful for: